Predictive Maintenance Predicts a Potential Failure

 The time-based approach of preventive maintenance requires scheduled regular maintenance which may not accurately reflect the exact state of a piece of equipment and could lead to unnecessary maintenance interventions.
 It is assumed that a piece of equipment has a limited life based on pre-determined number of factors, common for its type.
 Therefore very often a part can be replaced before its actual failure point.

 On the other hand PdM allows maintenance technicians to anticipate the exact moment of a failure and service the machine only when necessary.
 The repair can be scheduled at a time when the maintenance activity is most cost-effective and has a minimal impact on the production.

 Including PdM in your maintenance program will result in considerable cost savings and higher system reliability.

-What tools and tests does PdM use to evaluate equipment condition?
+What tests does PdM use to evaluate equipment condition?

 Predictive maintenance employs a wide range of techniques, firstly to predict when an equipment failure might occur and secondly to prevent the failure by planning and performing maintenance.
 The right technique to be chosen depends on the industry and the equipment.